Blue Angel (train): Withdrawal

 The first DE-1 units were taken out of service in 1979, following the introduction of the new diesel-hydraulic Wadloper units.
 Most DE-1 units followed in the early 1980s, with units 21, 22, 25, 33, 34, 36, and 41 being kept in service until the mid-1980s due to rolling stock shortages, with the final units being retired in 1984 and 1985.

 Some DE-2 units were scrapped following accidents during their lifetime.
 The 20 unrefurbished units were retired by 1986, along with the prototype refurbished unit 161 in 1984.
 Unit 169 was taken out of service in 1995 following an accident, and most remaining units were taken out of service in 1997.
 Units 171, 178, and 179 remained in service with NS until 1998 for services in South Limburg.
 The final NS-operated units were taken out of service on August 14, 1998.
 Units 180 and 186 remained in service with Oostnet and Syntus from 1998 and 2002, with unit 164 retained as a source of spares.
 Unit 180 was withdrawn in April 2001 following an engine fire.
 Unit 186 was initially withdrawn in May 2001 with mechanical defects, but returned to service in September of that year; it was finally withdrawn on June 1, 2002.
-All three of the Syntus units have been preserved.
+All three of the Syntus units had initially been preserved.

 Preservation

-DM-1s 20 and 41 are both preserved in working order at the Dutch Railway Museum in Utrecht.
-The cab of DM-1 21 is preserved by Stichting Stadskanaal Rail.
+DE-1 41 is preserved in working order at the Dutch Railway Museum in Utrecht.
+The cab of DE-1 21 is preserved by Stichting Stadskanaal Rail.

-DM-2 186 is preserved in working condition by the Stichting Historisch Streekvervoer Achterhoek.
+DE-2 186 is preserved in working condition by the Stichting Historisch Streekvervoer Achterhoek.
 Unit 179 is preserved in non-operational condition at the Zuid-Limburgse Stoomtrein Maatschappij.
 Unit 180 has been purchased by Rail Pleasure for use as a waiting area at their Twekkelo rail bicycle location.
+However, in the summer of 2025, after beïng damaged by vandalism, and after complaints from nearby residents, the 180 had to be removed from its location in Twekkelo, and was subsequently scrapped.
 The ABk carriage from set 164 is in use as a holiday rental in Hoogwoud, with the cab of the Bk carriage preserved at the same location.
 The cab of the ABk carriage of number 169 has also been preserved by a private individual.